DefinitionThis section has been translated automatically.

-Notice!
-Other areas such as the back of the hands, forearms and neck react less with clumpy elastosis than with dermal atrophy.
-An example of this is the erythrosis interfollicularis colli.
+Notice.
+Other areas such as the backs of the hands, forearms and neck region react less with scaly elastosis but with dermal atrophy.
+An example of this is erythrosis interfollicularis colli.

 Clinical featuresThis section has been translated automatically.

-- Acquired elastosis: Clinically, a coarsened skin relief with pronounced macro-wrinkle formation is impressive.
-The skin is flaccid, wrinkled and coarse-fielded in the areas exposed to light.
-When the skin is stretched, a yellowish net pattern can be seen in the dermis.
-An increase in elastotic deposits leads to the formation of soft, skin-coloured to slightly yellowish, patch-like skin fields (see also Elastosis actinica).
-The "elastotic" degeneration of the skin leads to a loss of skin tension, to an increased formation of wrinkles, to a widening of the skin pores.
-This loss of elasticity leads to the clinical picture of elastoidosis cutanea nodularis et cystica in the face (in "weather-tanned people"), especially above the zygomatic bones.
+Acquired elastosis: Clinically, a coarsened skin relief with pronounced macro-wrinkling appears.
+The skin is flabby, wrinkled, and coarsely puckered in the light-exposed areas.
+When the skin is stretched, a yellowish reticular pattern is seen in the dermis.
+An increase in elastotic deposits leads to the formation of soft, skin-colored to slightly yellowish, cobblestone-like skin patches (see also elastosis actinica).
+The "elastotic" degeneration of the skin leads to a loss of elasticity of the skin, to an increased formation of wrinkles, to a widening of the skin pores.
+This loss of elasticity leads to the clinical picture of elastoidosis cutanea nodularis et cystica in the face (in "weather-tanned people"), especially over the cheekbones.

 HistologyThis section has been translated automatically.

 Outgoing links (10)Actinic elastosis; Cutis rhomboidalis nuchae; Elastoidosis cutanea nodularis et cystica; Erythrosis interfollicularis colli; Landmannshaut; Porphyria cutanea tarda; Pseudoxanthoma elasticum; Tarred skin; Uremic skin alterations; X-ray elastosis;